0xPolygonMiden/miden-vm/docs/src/design/chiplets/memory.md

 # Memory chiplet

 Miden VM supports linear read-write random access memory.
-This memory is word-addressable, meaning, four values are located at each address, and we can read and write values to/from memory in batches of four.
+This memory is element-addressable, meaning that a single value is located at each address, although reading and writing values to/from memory in batches of four is supported.
 Each value is a field element in a $64$-bit prime field with modulus $2^{64} - 2^{32} + 1$.
-Memory address can be any field element.
+A memory address is a field element in the range $[0, 2^{32})$.

 In this note we describe the rationale for selecting the above design and describe AIR constraints needed to support it.